MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Return value

 - If `rg` is already a view, a copy of `rg`.
-- If `rg` is a non-view lvalue, a [`ref_view`](ref-view-class.md) that refers to `rg`.
+- If `rg` is a non-view `lvalue`, a [`ref_view`](ref-view-class.md) that refers to `rg`.
 (The lifetime of the view is tied to the lifetime of `rg`.)
 - If `rg` is a non-view `rvalue` such as a temporary object, or is the result of passing the range to `std::move`, an [`owning_view`](owning-view-class.md).

 Use `std::views::all_t<decltype((rg))>` to get the type of the returned view.

 ### Remarks

 This range adapter is the best way to convert a range into a view.
-One reason to create a view from a range is to pass it by value at low cost if passing the range by value could be expensive.
+One reason to create a view from a range is to pass it by value at low cost, if passing the range by value could be expensive.

 Getting a view for a range is a useful alternative to passing a heavyweight range by value because views are inexpensive to create, copy, and destroy.
 A possible exception is `owning_view`, which is a view that owns the underlying range.

-In general, the worst case scenario for destroying a view has `O(N)` complexity for the number of elements in the range.
+In general, the worst-case scenario for destroying a view has `O(N)` complexity for the number of elements in the range.
 Even if you destroy `K` copies of view with `N` elements, the total complexity is still `O(N)` because the underlying range is destroyed only once.

 ### Example: `all`